imretro/imretro/README.md

 I made this format so that you can make your own image with a hex editor for a retro-ish artstyle.
 In the future I may need to create an editor to allow making larger images easily.

+:warning: This image format is *not* for ease of use, storage efficiency, or honestly anything useful.
+I basically read part of an SNES programming tutorial and was inspired by using a hex editor to make sprites.

 ## File

 ### Contents